hienan2303/Bones-Ltd/README.md

 - 🥧 Percentage of all sentiments relative(POS, NEU, NEG) to total lines of alternating speaker.

 ## ⚪⚪⚪ In one extra hour I would add…
-- 🎯 Create more versatite conversations to improve testing
+- 🎯 Create more versatite conversations to improve testing.
 - 🗃️ Enable transcript upload, allowing users to drag-and-drop their own transcripts for instant analysis.
-- 🔍 Analyze sentiment and filler use by conversation topic or phase (e.g., intro, feedback, wrap-up)
+- 🔍 Analyze sentiment and filler use by conversation topic or phase (e.g., intro, feedback, wrap-up).